David Musila

 David Musila (born 24 February 1943) is a Kenyan politician.
 He belongs to the Wiper Democratic Movement and was elected to represent Mwingi South Constituency in the National Assembly of Kenya in the Kenyan parliamentary election of 1997.
 In 2013 he was elected as the first senator representing Kitui County.

+Early education

+Musila attended Maseno School for his high school education.

 Career

 After graduating from Bishop College, Texas with an Honors degree in Economics and Government in 1968, Musila returned to Kenya and enrolled in the government.
 He was appointed as District Officer (D.O) and was posted in Nakuru and later Molo.
 He rose to the position of District Commissioner in 1974 before serving as Deputy Provincial Commissioner in 1978.
 He was appointed Provincial Commissioner for Central Province by President Daniel Arap Moi in 1979, a post which he retained until 1985, after which he was appointed Director of Tourism in the Ministry of Wildlife and Tourism.
 He retired from the civil service in 1988.
 He served as consultant on tourism for the World Tourism Organisation until 2010.